-Bentonite is surface mined, generally with large earthmoving scrapers, and then loaded into trucks and off-highway-haul wagons for movement to processing plants.
+Bentonite is surface mined, generally with large earthmoving bulldozers and scrapers, and then loaded into trucks and off-highway-haul wagons for movement to processing plants.
 The mining and hauling of our bentonite is done by us and by independent contractors.
 At the processing plants, bentonite is dried, crushed and sent through grinding mills, where it is sized to customer requirements, then chemically modified, where needed, and transferred to silos for automatic bagging or bulk shipment.
 Most of the production is shipped as processed rather than stored for inventory.

-For our Performance Materials segment, we also mine leonardite, a form of oxidized lignite, in North Dakota, and chromite, an iron chromium oxide, in South Africa, and transport them to nearby processing facilities.
-Assuming the continuation of 2017 annualized usage rates, the Company has reserves of commercially usable leonardite for the next 97 years, and commercially usable chromite for the next 22 years.
+For our Performance Materials segment, we also mine leonardite, a form of oxidized lignite, in North Dakota, and transport it to nearby processing facilities.
+Assuming the continuation of 2018 annualized usage rates, the Company has reserves of commercially usable leonardite for the next 30 years.
+In 2018, we closed our chromite mine and processing operations in South Africa.

 The Processed Minerals product line of our Specialty Minerals segment is supported by the Company's limestone reserves located in the western and eastern parts of the United States, and talc reserves located in Montana.
 The Company generally owns and surface mines these reserves and processes its products at nearby processing plants.
-The Company estimates these reserves, at current usage levels, to be in excess of 40 years at its limestone production facilities and in excess of 14 years at its talc production facility.
+The Company estimates these reserves, at current usage levels, to be in excess of 36 years at its limestone production facilities and in excess of 14 years at its talc production facility.